A Four Minute Read

 It is the content and the output that is unique and creative, not the framework.
 It is form not formula.

-Actor Wendell Pierce has played a multitude of roles – from Bunk on “The Wire” to Clarence Thomas.
+Actor Wendell Pierce is as versatile as they come – playing roles as diverse as Bunk on “The Wire” to Clarence Thomas.
 Speaking in Philadelphia, he explained how he found the “jazz” in Shakespeare.
 Iambic pentameter is a rhythm to follow, but not a dictated restriction.
 “Order, technical proficiency: Honored.
 Freedom of expression: Unleashed,” is how he described it.

 A stable process encourages freedom within agreed-upon frameworks, and not just in the creative arts.
-In the interminable final four seconds of a college basketball game, the camera zooms on the coach and five players huddled over a clipboard, diagramming a play.
-What actually unfolds rarely looks like what was on the greaseboard (the other team is always so damn pesky about running their own play).
-But, because the five players all have a common understanding, each can improvise as necessary – knowing that the others will adjust using the same framework.
+In the interminable final four seconds of a college basketball game, the coach and players huddle over a clipboard, diagramming a play.
+What actually unfolds rarely looks like what was sketched (the other team is always so damn pesky about running their own play).
+But, because the five players all have a common understanding, each can improvise as necessary – knowing that the others will adjust using that same framework.

 If the process does not allow or adapt to satisfy its customers, it is not the concept of “process” to blame, but the design and implementation of that process.
 Construct the right framework, allow for freedom within it, and your organization will be ready to hit the right notes, together.